vamtrok/ParrotOS-on-WSL2/Instructions.md

 `sudo apt update && sudo apt upgrade'

 After that I went to the next step which was to install the parrot tools
 `sudo apt-get install parrot-interface parrot-interface-full parrot-tools-full`

-Once that is done then the full security tools (large download over 16GB)
+When I ran the previous command I received the following error
+"The following packages have unmet dependencies: libc6-dev : Breaks: libgcc-8-dev (< 8.4.0-2~) but 8.3.0-6 is to be installed
+E: Error, pkgProblemResolver::Resolve generated breaks, this may be caused by held packages."
+So I removed the bad package
+`sudo apt remove libgcc-8-dev`
+and re ran the installer
-`sudo apt -y --allow-downgrades install parrot-interface parrot-interface-full parrot-tools-full`
+`sudo apt-get install parrot-interface parrot-interface-full parrot-tools-full`

-You will go through some questions on configurtion for different packages, answer as you need.
+Once that is finished a final update check
+`sudo apt update && sudo apt upgrade'

+now close the debian instance and open it back up and you should see the theme for parrot and have the parrot-upgrade command

 Now that is done, I'm sure you want to install a visual client, so xRDP
-I'm partial to the KDE environment, but as things go in Linux, "Just do you!"
-Install KDE
+`sudo apt install xrdp`
+Now for Quality of Life (changing ports, bpp) to make xRDP look better

+`sudo cp /etc/xrdp/xrdp.ini /etc/xrdp/xrdp.ini.bak`
+`sudo sed -i 's/3389/3390/g' /etc/xrdp/xrdp.ini`
+`sudo sed -i 's/max_bpp=32/#max_bpp=32\nmax_bpp=128/g' /etc/xrdp/xrdp.ini`
+`sudo sed -i 's/xserverbpp=24/#xserverbpp=24\nxserverbpp=128/g' /etc/xrdp/xrdp.ini`

+Now start the xrdp
+`sudo /etc/init.d/xrdp start`
+Check status of xrdp
+`sudo /etc/init.d/xrdp status`

+ # Enjoy you're newly installed and updated Parrot Sec running on WSL 2 on Windows!